-In addition, at least five (5) business days before the date of the hearing, you and the school must disclose to each other any evaluations either of you intends to use in the hearing.
+In addition, at least 5 business days before the date of the hearing, you and the school must disclose to each other any evaluations either of you intends to use in the hearing.
 Specifically, copies of all evaluations and recommendations based on those evaluations must be exchanged by that deadline.
-If either you or the school fails to make these disclosures on time, the hearing officer may bar the evidence from the hearing.
-If an evaluation is underway and has not been completed, it is necessary to inform each other and the hearing officer.
+If either you or the school fails to make these disclosures on time, the IHO may bar the evidence from the hearing.
+If an evaluation is underway and has not been completed, it is necessary to inform each other and the IHO.

-What authority or discretion does the hearing officer have?
+What authority or discretion does the IHO have?

-The hearing officer may:
+The IHO may: